 You’ll have heard about Heathrow Airport’s proposed third runway before.
 For years, there have been plans to expand the airport, but they have all been met with pushback.

-However, today MPs have voted overwhelmingly to press forward with Heathrow’s £14 billion expansion, including a third runway and increased capacity, which could see annual flights increase from 480,000 to 740,000.
+The new announcement comes nearly a year to the day after MPs voted overwhelmingly (415 votes for vs 119 against) to press forward with the airport’s £14 billion expansion.
+As well as a third runway, the expansion includes increased capacity, which could see annual flights increase from 480,000 to 740,000.

 The plan is for the new runway to be built north-west of the current two runways.